fenago/data-science/lab_guides/Lab_10.md

 ===================

-If you are running your project by following the CRISP-DM methodology, the first step will be to discuss the project with the stakeholders and clearly define their requirements and expectations.
-Only once this is clear can you start having a look at the data and see whether you will be able to achieve these objectives.

-After receiving a dataset, you may want to make sure that the dataset contains the information you need for your project.
-For instance, if you are working on a supervised project, you will check whether this dataset contains the target variable you need and whether there are any missing or incorrect values for this field.
-You may also check how many observations (rows) and variables (columns) there are.
-These are the kind of questions you will have initially with a new dataset.
-This section will introduce you to some techniques you can use to get the answers to these questions.

-For the rest of this section, we will be working with a dataset containing transactions from an online retail store.

 Our dataset is an Excel spreadsheet.
 Luckily, the `pandas` package provides a method we can use to load this type of file:
 `read_excel()`.